Irish Russians

 Irish Russians are Russian nationals whose ancestry originates wholly or partly in Ireland.
-Migration occurred in the context of conflicts in Eastern Europe: the Polish–Muscovite War (1605–18), Ingrian War and Thirty Years' War.
+Migration occurred in the context of conflicts in Eastern Europe: the Polish–Muscovite War (1605–18), Ingrian War, and Thirty Years' War.

+The 2021 Russian census recorded 85 citizens who claimed to be ethnic Irish, while 25 persons even claimed Irish as their native language, mostly in Moscow.

 History

-The first known Irish people who resided in Russia were part of a company that, during the Polish–Russian War (1605–18), was part of a regiment under the command of Wilim Grim.
+The first known Irish people who resided in Russia were part of a company that, during the Polish–Russian War (1609–1618), was part of a regiment under the command of Wilim Grim.
 Later, captain-Rittmeister Jacob Shaw switched sides.
 In 1614 they left the fortress of Bely to join Russian forces.
 The regiment participated in several Russo-Crimean Wars against the Crimean–Nogai raids.
 In 1626, all foreign mercenaries received Russian names, and after converting to Orthodox Christianity they received material benefits (typically lands with serfs or rubles and clothes).